Value Building Service Strategies

 • Puts in place a system for retrieving customer information

-Here are some additional things you might find by performing this all too important step:
+Here are some valuable points you might find by performing this all too important step:

 - Obtain the exact mileage on the vehicle